wangjiezhe/awesome-stars/README.md

 - [front-end-handbook-2017](https://github.com/FrontendMasters/front-end-handbook-2017) - 2017 edition of our front-end development guide
 - [zhihu-block-chrome-extension](https://github.com/dozer47528/zhihu-block-chrome-extension) - 知乎用户屏蔽插件
 - [userscript](https://github.com/ywzhaiqi/userscript) - 本人原创或修改的 GM 脚本，包括小说阅读脚本、百度盘导出脚本等。
 - [gdbgui](https://github.com/cs01/gdbgui) - A modern, browser-based frontend to gdb (gnu debugger).
-Add breakpoints, view stack traces, and more in C, C++, Go, and Rust.
+Add breakpoints, view stack traces, and more in C, C++, Go, Rust, and Fortran.
 Simply run gdbgui from the terminal and a new tab will open in your browser.
 - [52-technologies-in-2016](https://github.com/shekhargulati/52-technologies-in-2016) - Let's learn a new technology every week.
 A new technology blog every Sunday in 2016.
 - [Functional-Light-JS](https://github.com/getify/Functional-Light-JS) - A book about functional programming in JavaScript.
 - [resume.github.com](https://github.com/resume/resume.github.com) - Resumes generated using the GitHub informations